khalidelokiely/agentic-streamer-api/README.md

 ## 🎯 Future Enhancements

 - [ ] **Push-based Event Ingestion Endpoint** - Create a dedicated endpoint for external services (LangChain, AutoGen, etc.) to push agent run events into the streamer instead of relying on seeded demo data
+- [ ] Improve some lock mechanisms in the AgentDaemon
+- [ ] Add Caching for AgentMetadata so handler can use it instead of hitting the AgentDaemon - reducing lock contention
 - [ ] Persistent storage backend (PostgreSQL/MongoDB)
 - [ ] Authentication & authorization layer
 - [ ] Event filtering and query capabilities